aliciamosquera/MSCthesis/README.md

 ## Technical details

 ### Images available
 Three different datasets were provided by the laboratory in Barcelona.
-One was recorded in December 2019 (dataset 0) and the other two in December 2021 (datasets 1 & 2).
+One was recorded in December 2019 (dataset0 equivalent to 9_2) and the other two in December 2021 (dataset1 equivalent to 00068 and dataset2 equivalent to 00064).
 Dataset 0 was mainly used to get acquainted with the data and see what possibilities we had with it, hence the name.
 It presented several problems, such as fluorescence in certain background sections, a flow in the whole sample and an imaging artefact similar to a mirroring effect.
 Since these problems were fixed in datasets 1 and 2, those were the ones used to analyse the motion.
-The parameters of the three datasets are specified in _datasets.json_.
+The parameters of the three datasets are specified in _data/datasets.json_.
-- The folder **data** contains the processing developed with dataset 0
-- The folder **newdata** contains the processing developed with datasets 1 and 2

-### data
-### newdata
+## How to run the code
+1. To estimate the noise in the datasets we calculated the intensity’s standard deviation in several homogeneous regions (both background and foreground) with ImageJ, resulting in the documents *data/noise_std_...*.
+2. The datasets were too big to compute altogether (2.5 GB each), so we divided them into smaller snippets with ImageJ.
+Since our aim was to study the motion of individual cells, it made sense to fragment the datasets into snippets of cells.
+The idea was that each section depicted the whole time series of one cell.
+In practice, our samples were densely packed with sperm cells, so it was not possible to define a volume that contained the whole motion of only one cell.
+Nonetheless, we prioritised having the entire time series of one cell in the same movie and later segmenting the different cells.